LET OUR VIRGINIA CAR ACCIDENT ATTORNEYS HELP YOU MOVE FORWARD

 Getting a Fair Settlement for Vertigo After a Car Accident

-If you have been diagnosed with vertigo after a motor vehicle accident, you may be entitled to compensation for your injuries.
+You may be entitled to compensation for your injuries if you have been diagnosed with vertigo after a motor vehicle accident.
 The at-fault driver’s insurance company will attempt to settle for as little money as possible.
 To ensure you get the money you deserve, you should:

 - Seek medical treatment immediately: see a doctor directly after a car accident, even if you feel fine.
 Then, keep all documents, including invoices and notes, to use to prove your case.